Get

 When I’m walking my dog on roads and most public places, she is walked exclusively on a leash.
 She is still young, and I don’t want her running into traffic.
 Similarly, while most dogs are happy to see her, some can be anxious or reactive.
 It’s not their fault, and they have as much right to be walked as my dog.

-So, Tula stays on a leash until we reach a designated dog park, or a particular spot in the woods nearby where she occasionally runs free with her canine friends.
+So, Tula stays on a leash until we reach a designated dog park or a particular spot in the woods nearby where she occasionally runs free with her canine friends.
 There’s no denying she loves the experience of being off-leash.
 She would much rather be running free from the constraint of her restraint, but having an unleashed dog in public is a risk for the dog, the owner, and other people and animals.

 The 7 Reasons Dogs Need to Be on a Leash in Public

-And, in all cases, you must have total control of your dog.
+In all cases, you must have total control of your dog.
 An out-of-control dog could land you a fine, expensive vet bills, and even insurance claims.

-1. Traffic Dangers
+1. To Avoid Traffic Dangers

 Even if your dog is well-behaved and responsive most of the time, it doesn’t take much to either attract a dog’s attention or spook them.
 If something on the other side of the road attracts your pup, they may run across traffic.
 If something nearby spooks your dog, even a couple of backward steps could lead to them being stood in the road.